Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 + State Behavior

-​		A state has 5 behaviors, which correspond to 5 overloadable methods in the script template:
+​		A state has 5 behaviors, which correspond to 5 overridable methods in the script template:

 + init() : Will be called when HFSM is generated, it is usually used to initialize variables and obtain objects.
 After the behavior is executed, all variables will be determined as initial values.